Estate Planning has many moving parts. TLD LAW can help you with all of them.

 WHAT IS ESTATE PLANNING?

-For most clients, an estate plan includes a living trust, pour over wills, durable powers of attorney and advance health care directives.
-It also includes a schedule A to list the assets you have including real estate, bank accounts and business interests like S corporations, partnerships and LLCs.
-Our firm will also prepare the deeds to transfer your real estate to your trust and ensure that those deeds are properly recorded with the appropriate county recorder’s office.
-This is a complete package and is priced at a flat fee for peace of mind.
+For most clients, an estate plan includes a living trust, pour–over wills, durable powers of attorney, and advance health care directives.
+It also contains a schedule A to list the assets you have including real estate, bank accounts and business interests like S corporations, partnerships, and Limited Liability Corporations, LLCs.
+Our firm will also prepare the deeds to transfer your real estate to your trust and ensure that those deeds are properly filed with the appropriate county recorder’s office.

 WHAT IS A LIVING TRUST?

-A living trust can be changed, amended and updated however you like during your lifetime and while you have capacity.
+A living trust (unlike an irrevocable trust, which cannot be changed or canceled) can be altered, amended, and updated however you like during your lifetime and while you have the mental capacity.

-There are a few types of living trusts such as an A-B trust, A-B-C trust, a three way marital trust, and a basic disclaimer trust which can have carve outs for special needs beneficiaries and even create a legacy or dynasty trust for your beneficiaries.
-If you want to learn more about these types and which type you may need, contact us for a complimentary consultation.
+There are a few variants of living trusts such as an A-B trust, A-B-C trust, a three-way marital trust, and a basic disclaimer trust.
+These specialized trusts can have carve-outs for special-needs beneficiaries or can create a legacy or dynasty trust for your heirs.
+If you would like to learn more about these variations and explore what type of trust best fits your needs, please contact us for a complimentary consultation.

 WHY DO I NEED A WILL AND A LIVING TRUST?